Photometric Sensor

 Get rapid insights into stomatal conductance, chlorophyll fluorescence, and leaf angle for a variety of leaf sizes and morphologies, including many needles and narrow grasses.

-A waterproof temperature logger that uses the power of Bluetooth to deliver high-accuracy data straight to your mobile device or Windows computer running our free HOBOconnect app.
+A waterproof temperature logger that uses the power of Bluetooth to deliver high-accuracy data straight to your mobile device or Windows computer running HOBO Data Loggers’ free HOBOconnect app.

 How can we help?